Stevar81/Aritmaniac/documents/hourAccounting.md

 ## 10.2.
 14-16
 Improving code

 ## 12.2.
-13-16
+13-17.30
-Adding a high scores window and filewriter and improing layout
+Adding a high scores window and file writer/reader and improving layout